 Nordic cooperation agreement 2017

-A new Nordic cooperation agreement was signed in September 2017 and applies to the competition authorities in Sweden, Finland, Norway, Denmark and Greenland.
-The new agreement replaces the previous, more limited cooperation agreement and gives greater opportunities for the competition authorities to gather information on behalf of one another, for example through dawn raids, and to exchange information in conjunction with investigations.
+A new Nordic cooperation agreement was signed in September 2017, replacing a previous agreement.
+The agreement has now been ratified by all the Nordic countries.
+The agreement aims to strengthen and formalise the cooperation between the Nordic competition authorities and to ensure an effective enforcement of the national competition rules.
+The agreement gives the competition authorities the ability to gather information on behalf of one another, for example through dawn raids, and to exchange information in conjunction with investigations.

 The Swedish Competition Authority applies the EU’s competition rules when trade between Sweden and another EU Member State is affected.
 This means that even agreements between companies which solely concern the Swedish market can be assessed according to the EU’s competition rules if, for example, they restrict imports.